Each time you create a new page, it'll be created with the default

 1. Once you publish it, the revision gets locked, meaning you cannot make any changes to it anymore.
 The only way to introduce new changes is by creating a new revision.

 Revisions are automatically created when needed.
-More specifically, if you try to edit an existing published form, the system will automatically create a new revision for you.
-This will happen for example if you click on the "edit" icon, on a published form:
+More specifically, if you try to edit an existing published page, the system will automatically create a new revision for you.
+This will happen for example if you click on the "edit" icon, on a published page:

 Revision numbers are always whole number, and are incremented by 1 each time a new one is created.
 For example if your current revision number is